ibm-cloud-docs/cephaas/block-volume-storage-cli-reference.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# IBM SDSaaS CLI reference
+# IBM Storage Ceph as a Service CLI
 {: #ic-sds-cli-reference}

 The IBM Storage Ceph as a Service plug-in extends the {{site.data.keyword.cloud_notm}} command line interface (CLI) with an API wrapper for working with unified storage resources.